maveonair/kongkit/README.md

 # Kongkit

 Ruby library for the Kong API.
+See [documentation](http://www.rubydoc.info/github/maveonair/kongkit) for details.

 ## Installation